w3c/wai-tutorials/source/tables/index.html.erb.md

 <%= notes_start %>
 {:/nomarkdown}

 **Notes:** This tutorial provides guidance for creating tables used to display data in a grid.
-This guidance is not applicable to layout tables.
+This tutorial does not apply to tables used for layout.
 As a general rule, tables aren't meant to be used for layout purposes.
 Instead, best practice is to use Cascading Style Sheets (CSS) for visual presentation.

 {::nomarkdown}
 <%= notes_end %>